DissolveDZ/Weeds-Old/README.md

 # Weeds
-Weeds is a basic farming game made with the Raylib framework and C!
+A basic farming game made with the Raylib framework and C!
 It might be kind of buggy since I initially started working on it 2 years ago and patched it up recently but it should work fine for the most part.